Last Updated on

 For Every Pound of Material – You Require A Pound Of Color.
 Easy!

-Epoxy Grout – Tools Required For Grouting
+Tools Required For Grouting

 - Plain Bucket – One or two plain 5 gallon buckets are great for holding your clean water for washing up.
 You don’t need to be picky too picky with which kind you select, any kind of sturdy bucket will do.

 - Microfiber Towels – These will be your secret weapon.
-Microfiber towels have been discovered by tilers to be extremely effective at cleaning off epoxy grout haze during the washing up stage.
-After it’s been wiped down, give the tiles a buff with the microfiber towel and it should remove the haze before it forms.
+Microfiber towels have been discovered by tilers to be extremely effective at cleaning off epoxy haze during the washing up stage.
+After it’s been wiped down, make sure to give the tiles a buff with the microfiber towel and it should remove the haze before it forms.
 For best results, use a couple and always have a dry one on hand.

 Epoxy Grouting Tips